phillipbvetter/ctsmTMB/README.md

 3. The Laplace-style approach where latent states are considered random effects `laplace` (see e.g. [this example]( https://github.com/kaskr/adcomp/blob/master/tmb_examples/sde_linear.cpp))

 ### Laplace Approximation
-The Laplace Approximation is the natively built-into and completely handled by `TMB`, and some noteworthy advantages of the method are:
+The Laplace Approximation is the natively built-into and completely handled by `TMB`, and some noteworthy features of the method are:

 1. No C++ compilation needed.
 In addition the AD-compile time (the call to `TMB::MakeADFun`) identical to that of similar but compiled C++ code.

-2. Non-Gaussian (but Modal) assumption
+2. The possibility for non-Gaussian (but modal) observation densities to accommodate the need for e.g. heavier distribution tails with a t-distribution.

+3. The method produces smoothed state estimates, because states are integrated out simultaneously, conditioned on both past and future information / observation.

+4.

 ### Kalman Filters